iramluism/basel/README.md

 tests.stubs.stub_project_a.package_b            1     1    1
 tests.stubs.stub_project_a.package_b.module_b2  1     0    0
 tests.stubs.stub_project_a.package_a.module_a2  0     0.5  0.5
-tests.stubs.stub_project_a.package_a.module_a1  0.33  1    0.33
+tests.stubs.stub_project_a.package_a.module_a1  0.25  1    0.25
 tests.stubs.stub_project_a.package_a            1     1    1
-Mean Distance: 0.59
+Mean Distance: 0.58
 ```
-This command print a table with the components, the instability (I), the abstractions (A) and the distance (D) from this point (I,A) to the main sequence
+This command prints a table with the components, the instability (I), the abstractions (A), and the distance (D) from this point (I, A) to the main sequence

-Check the `tests.stubs.stub_project_a` component, this has an abstraction and an instability of 1, it mean that this component is unusefull.
-If you check in the project this is a python package, and there are nothing in the ``__init__.py``.
+Check the `tests.stubs.stub_project_a` component, this has an abstraction and an instability of 1, which means that this component is unuseful.
+If you check in the project this is a Python package, and there is nothing in the ``__init__.py``.

-Also, you can ignore some dependencies throughtout the software evaluation.
+Also, you can ignore some dependencies throughout the software evaluation.
 To do this use the `--ignore-dependencies` argument.

 ```